Healthy Power Bars “Ojas Balls”

 1 pinch mineral salt

-5 drops peppermint or sweet orange essential oil optional
+5 drops peppermint or sweet orange oil (optional)

 Lightly toast the pumpkin seeds in a skillet without oil.
 This helps to remove any traces of E-coli on their skins.
 Remove from skillet and transfer to a bowl.
 Allow to cool.
 Meanwhile, separately grind the sunflower seeds and the sesame seeds into a coarse powder, reserving each of the ground seeds in a medium-sized mixing bowl.
 Grind the pumpkin seeds once they have cooled.
 Add the cardamom and salt to the seeds and combine well.
 If you are adding carob, cacao, and/or spirulina powder (see below), do so now and mix well.

 Drain the dried fruits, reserving the soaking water for another use (such as drinking it on an empty stomach).
-Add the soaked dried fruit and the optional essential oil to the ground seed mixture.
+Add the soaked dried fruit and the optional peppermint or sweet orange oil to the ground seed mixture.
 Incorporate the ingredients using the back of a fork to obtain a very coarse mixture.
 Now add enough oil to obtain a thick, paste-like dough.

 Using a teaspoon, scoop up a spoonful of the mixture and roll into a walnut-sized ball in the palms of your hands.
 If the balls don’t easily stick together, add a bit more oil.
 If too wet, grind more sesame or sunflower seeds to thicken the mixture.
 For a nutritive, decorative touch, roll the balls in the whole sesame seeds, ground flax seeds, or shredded coconut.
 This also prevents the balls from being sticky on the outside.

 If you don’t have time to roll the balls, opt to make bars by pressing the mixture into a lightly oiled, glass 9 x 9” baking dish.
 Cut and enjoy as needed.

 Store in an airtight glass container in the refrigerator.